jdabassett/reading-notes/201/class7-reading.md

 * Why should tables not be used for page layout?

 ```
+They reduce accessibility for the visually impaired, they make code that is hard to maintain, and are not responsive.
 ```

 * List and describe 3 different semantic HTML elements used in an HTML tables.

 ```
+<tr> tags designate a row.
+<th> tags designate header elements.
+<td> tags designate cell contents.
 ```

 ---